python-hyper/h11/README.rst

 parsing algorithms remain linear-time even in the face of pathological input like slowloris, and there are no byte-by-byte loops.

-Most of the energy invested in this so far has been spent on trying to keep things simple.
-Currently it's <800 lines-of-code, and I'm annoyed that I haven't figured out how to make it simpler.
+Currently the whole library is ~800 lines-of-code.
 You can easily read and understand the whole thing in less than an hour.
+Most of the energy invested in this so far has been spent on trying to keep things simple by minimizing special-cases and ad hoc state manipulation; even though it is now quite small and simple, I'm still annoyed that I haven't figured out how to make it even smaller and simpler.
+(Unfortunately, HTTP does not lend itself to simplicity.)

 *How do I try it?*